Skip to main content

 Research shows that proper hazardous documentation reduces incident severity, speeds up emergency response, and ensures carriers handle goods in accordance with federal rules.
 Without accurate documents, flammable paint shipments may be misrouted, mislabeled, or stored incorrectly in transit hubs.

 Kay reminds brands how much regulation sits behind every form.
-"Theres a book almost four inches thick of the rules and regulations that the DOT requires for you to label, ship, and store hazardous materials."
+"There's a book almost four inches thick of the rules and regulations that the DOT requires for you to label, ship, and store hazardous materials."
 Documentation ties all those rules together.

 Assumptions that lead to documentation failures

-Assumption two: Carriers will correct missing paperwork.
+Assumption two: Carriers will resolve missing or incorrect paperwork.

 How documentation failures disrupt operations